vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-exposedapis-abovefoldlink)

+**December - 2024**

+## Android low touch onboarding is now GA

+**Key benefits**

+1. **Faster setup on Android devices** – Simplified Android onboarding supports silent sign-on and auto-granting of certain permissions on a user’s device.
+As such, users will only be required to grant necessary permissions to completely onboard Defender for Endpoint.

+1. **Intuitive guidance** - A clear and intuitive flow to guide users through each step.

+1. **Broad coverage with support across multiple Android profiles** – Android enterprise BYOD, COPE, and fully-managed.

+**Configuring Low Touch Onboarding**

+Although Low Touch onboarding is disabled by default, organization admins can enable it through app configuration policies on Intune by following the steps mentioned in the link [Android Low Touch Onboarding](/defender-endpoint/android-intune).

 > [!IMPORTANT]
 > **Ending support for Device Administrator enrolled devices**
 > Microsoft Intune and Defender for Endpoint are ending support for Device Administrator enrolled devices with access to [Google Mobile Services](/mem/intune/apps/manage-without-gms) (GMS), beginning December 31, 2024.